EmiOrellana/economic_pipeline/README.md

 own format, frequency and rate limits.
 Collecting and cleaning them by hand means repeating the same work every time, and the data goes stale the moment you stop.

-This project builds the full shape of a data platform rather than a script that downloads a CSV: extractors per source with local caching, idempotent loads into PostgreSQL, a modelling layer in dbt that makes the series comparable, tests that assert what the schema cannot, and a dashboard that filters precomputed data instead of recomputing it on every click.
+This is a portfolio project, written to practise the full shape of a data platform rather than a script that downloads a CSV: extractors per source with local caching, idempotent loads, a modelling layer that makes the series comparable, tests that assert what the schema cannot, and a dashboard that filters precomputed data instead of recomputing it on every click.

 The indicators publish at four different frequencies and in seven different units.
 Most of the engineering here exists to make that difference explicit instead of hiding it.

-**End-to-end flow:**
+### How it runs

 ```
-FRED API ──────────┐
+ FRED API ─────────┐    ┌──────────────────┐   ┌─────────────┐   ┌────────────┐
-                   ├──► Extract + Load (Python) ──► PostgreSQL ──► dbt ──► Streamlit
-Alpha Vantage API ─┘         raw, untouched          public       analytics
+                   ├───►│  Python          │──►│  Supabase   │──►│  Streamlit │
+                   │    │  extract + load  │   │             │   │    Cloud   │
+ Alpha Vantage ────┘    │  GitHub Actions  │   │  public ──► │   │  dashboard │
+                        │  daily 09:00 UTC │   │  analytics  │   │            │
+                        └──────────────────┘   └─────────────┘   └────────────┘
+                                                      ▲
+                                                     dbt
 ```

+A scheduled GitHub Actions workflow runs every morning.
+Python pulls each series from FRED or Alpha Vantage and upserts it, untouched, into the `public` schema of a **Supabase** database — managed PostgreSQL, so the same driver and the same SQL serve it and the local container alike.

+**dbt** then runs against that database and builds the `analytics` schema: staging views that type and rename, and marts that stack every series at four grains with their change metrics already computed.
+Transformation happens inside the warehouse, not on the way in.

+**Streamlit Community Cloud** serves the dashboard and reads only the marts, so a click is a `WHERE` clause rather than a recalculation.

 <div align="center">
 <img src="docs/screenshots/03-lineage-graph.png" alt="dbt lineage graph: two sources feeding two staging models and two marts" width="850">